Root Canals Mesa, AZ

 How Long Does the Procedure Take?

 Root canals typically require one to two appointments.
 The first visit focuses on removing the infection and sealing the tooth.
-A follow-up visit is sometimes needed to place a crown or finalize the restoration.
+A follow-up visit is sometimes needed to place a dental crown or finalize the restoration.
 Recovery is minimal, allowing you to return to normal activities shortly after.

 How to Maintain a Tooth After a Root Canal